e10v/tea-tasting/README.md

 ### A/B test definition

-The `tt.Experiment` class defines the A/B test.
+The `Experiment` class defines the A/B test.
 The first parameter, `metrics`, is a dictionary of metric names as keys and metric definitions as values.

-Also you can specify a custom variant column name using the `variant` parameter (default is `"variant"`):
+You can specify a custom variant column name using the `variant` parameter.
+Default is `"variant"`.

+Also you can specify a control variant.
+Default is `None`, which means that variant with minimal ID is used.

 ```python
 experiment = tt.Experiment(